hstevenscli/gruvy-drive/README.md

 ## Authorization and Security

+> ⚠️ **Warning:** Do not run this app on an open network!

-Currently, there is no built-in authorization or security since the app is not exposed to the open internet.
+Currently, there is no built-in authorization or security since the app is not meant to run on the open internet.
 Access is controlled via a VPN (e.g., Tailscale).
 If the app is exposed to the internet, anyone could potentially upload, view, and delete files in the drive directory.

 ## How to Use